The Sugar in Granola: How Serving Size Impacts Your Breakfast

 Generic Granola (USDA average)½ cup~45 g~200 kcal10 g sugar, 8 g fat

-Superfood Toppings Comparison (Per 1 Tbsp)
+Superfood Toppings Comparison (Per 1 Tablespoon)

 ToppingCaloriesProteinFiberHealthy FatsOmega-3sKey Nutrients